victorvde/jpeg2png/README.md

 Our objective is to minimize ``sum i=1 to n (norm(gradient(u_i))) + w * sum i=1 to n (norm(gradient(gradient(u_i)))) + p * sum (DCT(u-original)/quant)^2)``.
 To get the gradient for the TV term of the objective we use forward differences.
-The norm is an Euclidian norm.
+The norm is an Euclidean norm.
-For the second order TVG term we use backward differences for the second gradient, giving us a 2x2 Hessian matrix.
+For the second order TGV term we use backward differences for the second gradient, giving us a 2x2 Hessian matrix.
 We symmetrize the matrix, that is we average dxdy and dydx.
 The norm here is a Frobenius norm.
-We do not use any higher order TVG terms.
+We do not use any higher order TGV terms.
 The deviations are normalized by the quantization factors.
 We do not differentiate between deviations in the DC and AC coefficients.